CKolkey/.config/README.md

 https://www.atlassian.com/git/tutorials/dotfiles

-Recently I read about this amazing technique in an Hacker News thread on people's solutions to store their dotfiles.
-User StreakyCobra showed his elegant setup and ...
-It made so much sense!
-I am in the process of switching my own system to the same technique.
-The only pre-requisite is to install Git.

-In his words the technique below requires:

 No extra tooling, no symlinks, files are tracked on a version control system, you can use different branches for different computers, you can replicate you configuration easily on new installation.

 The technique consists in storing a Git bare repository in a "side" folder (like $HOME/.cfg or $HOME/.myconfig) using a specially crafted alias so that commands are run against that repository and not the usual .git local folder, which would interfere with any other Git repositories around.